moemen95/Pytorch-Project-Template/tutorials/mnist_tutorial.md

 You can find it [here](https://github.com/moemen95/PyTorch-Project-Template/blob/master/graphs/models/mnist.py).

-2. Loss:
+### 2. Loss
 The example is using nll_loss as a function called during training and test times.
 We usually add a class for our loss into the folder 'graphs/losses'.
-Since we don't define our own loss function, we can use the nll loss function from Pytorch directly.
+Since we don't define our own loss function, we can use the same one from Pytorch directly.

-3. DataLoader:
+### 3. DataLoader
 We duplicate the example file in we have in the folder '/datasets' and rename it into [mnist.py](https://github.com/moemen95/PyTorch-Project-Template/blob/master/datasets/mnist.py).
 The class is renamed into 'MnistDataLoader'.
 These is the main part concerned with data loading.
 ```